monostream/otter-docs/README.md

-# 🦦 Otter Docs – powerful context-aware Documentation
+# 🦦 Otter Docs – Powerful, Context-Aware Documentation

 > Open-sourced by the team at [Monostream](https://monostream.com)

 Otter Docs is a context-aware documentation system, supporting dynamic variable injection.
 The documentation content is written in Markdown and lives in a separate Git repository.
 This allows non-technical users to write documentation without having to worry about the implememtation and deployment.
 The Otter Docs server monitors this Git repository and automatically publishes changes made to the content in realtime.

+It's written in Go, TypeScript and builds upon the awesome [VuePress](https://github.com/vuejs/vuepress/) project.

 ## Features